axibase/atsd/api/data/series/csv-insert.md

 ## Description

-Insert series values for the specified entity and series tags in CSV format.
+Inserts series values for the specified entity and series tags in CSV format.

 The CSV header should include a leading time column and one or multiple numeric metric columns for the same entity and tag combination.